razeenf/Price-Tracker-Bot/README.md

 # Amazon Price Tracker Discord Bot

-A simple to use bot that allows for users to feed it an Amazon.ca link of a product they wish to track for a price drop.
-If the price of the item drops the user will be sent an email to notify them.
-Try it out yourself!
+A simple to use Discord bot that helps you track Amazon.ca products for price drops.
+Simply give the bot a link of the product you wish to track along with your email and It'll notify you through email when the product goes on sale.

+### List of Commands:

+* !commands
+* !track <<e>email address> <<e>amazon link>
+* !stop <<e>amazon link>

 ## How it Works